Sesame Street characters: General information

 Jim Henson created many Muppet characters for the purpose of appearing on Sesame Street.
 His involvement with the show began when he and one of the creators, Joan Ganz Cooney, met in the summer of 1968 at one of the show's five three-day curriculum planning seminars in Boston.
 Author Christopher Finch reported that director Jon Stone, who had worked with Henson previously, felt that if they could not bring him on board, they should "make do without puppets".

 Henson was initially reluctant, but he agreed to join Sesame Street for social goals.
 He also agreed to waive his performance fee for full ownership of the Sesame Street Muppets and to split any revenue they generated with the Children's Television Workshop, the series' non-profit producer.
 The Muppets were a crucial part of the show's popularity and it brought Henson national attention.
 In early research, the Muppet segments of the show scored high, and more Muppets were added during the first few seasons.
 The Muppets were effective teaching tools because children easily recognized them, they were predictable, and they appealed to adults and older siblings.

 During the production of Sesame Street's first season, producers created five one-hour episodes to test the show's appeal to children and examine their comprehension of the material.
 Not intended for broadcast, they were presented to preschoolers in 60 homes throughout Philadelphia and in daycare centers in New York City in July 1969.
 The results were "generally very positive"; children learned from the shows, their appeal was high, and children's attention was sustained over the full hour.
 However, the researchers found that although children's attention was high during the Muppet segments, their interest wavered during the "Street" segments, when no Muppets were on screen.
 This was because the producers had followed the advice of child psychologists who were concerned that children would be confused if human actors and Muppets were shown together.
 As a result of this decision, the appeal of the test episodes was lower than the target.

-The Street scenes were "the glue" that "pulled the show together", so producers knew they needed to make significant changes.
+The Street scenes were "the glue" that "pulled the show together", so producers knew that they needed to make significant changes.
 The producers decided to reject the advisers' advice and reshot the Street segments; Henson and his coworkers created Muppets that could interact with the human actors.
 These test episodes were directly responsible for what writer Malcolm Gladwell called "the essence of Sesame Street—the artful blend of fluffy monsters and earnest adults".
 Since 2001, the full rights for the Sesame Street Muppets have been owned by Sesame Workshop, as the CTW was renamed in 2000.